 - To achieve a consistent brushed look on larger parts, finish it by hand with a hand pad, going in the same direction you were buffing in.

-Thanks for the great review Aaron, I'm happy to hear good feedback on the products and the shopping experience!
-Looking forward to working with you again soon.
+Thanks for the great review Nick!
+It's awesome to hear the drivers are working well for you.
+Looking forward to doing business with you again.

 Love the quality, the customer service and attention to detail.
 Thanks Pryme!